Forgive the long title, but these regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

 - Charge for a uniform without telling the worker in advance.

 An Employment Business must make sure temporary workers are:

-- Paid for all the work they do (even if they have not received payment from the end-hirer; even if the temp hasn’t got a timesheet authorised by the hirer; or the worker then leaves their employment.
+- Paid for all the work they do (even if they haven’ not received payment from the end-hirer; even if the temp hasn’t got a timesheet authorised by the hirer; or the worker then leaves their employment)

 These written terms and conditions of employment should cover:

-(Since 2010, Employment Agencies supplying permanent workers do not legally need to agree terms with a work-seeker before seeking work for them, or agree terms with Clients before introducing them to the work-seeker)
+Since 2010, Employment Agencies supplying permanent workers don’t legally need to agree terms with a work-seeker before seeking work for them, or agree terms with Clients before introducing them to the work-seeker.